WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 Threshold signatures are also possible with the MuSig signature scheme, which is based on Schnorr signatures and builds upon the Bellare-Nevan multi-signature scheme by also allowing key aggregation.

-MuSig signatures are provable unmalleable, meaning that given a message and a signature, it is not possible to produce another signature which is valid for that message with the same keypair.
+MuSig signatures are provably unmalleable, meaning that given a message and a signature, it is not possible to produce another signature which is valid for that message with the same keypair.

 ##### Application for social recovery